Deep South: Early economics

+The Deep South is generally associated historically with cotton production.
+The 11 Confederate States, including the Deep South, were overwhelmingly rural.
+New Orleans, Louisiana was the only populous city in the Confederacy during the Civil War.

 After the Civil War, the region was economically poor.
 After Reconstruction ended in 1877, a small fraction of the white population composed of wealthy landowners, merchants and bankers controlled the economy and, largely, the politics.
 Most white farmers were poor and had to do manual work on their farms to survive.
 As prices fell, farmers' work became harder and longer because of a change from largely self-sufficient farms, based on corn and pigs, to the growing of a cash crop of cotton or tobacco.
 Cotton cultivation took twice as many hours of work as raising corn.
 The farmers lost their freedom to determine what crops they would grow, ran into increasing indebtedness, and many were forced into tenancy or into working for someone else.
 Some out-migration occurred, especially to Texas, but over time, the population continued to grow and the farms were subdivided smaller and smaller.
 Growing discontent helped give rise to the Populist movement in the early 1890s.
 It represented a sort of class warfare, in which the poor farmers sought to gain more of an economic and political voice.

+Distinct from neighboring regions

+By 1850, the term "Cotton States" was in common use, and the differences between the Deep South (lower) and Upland South (upper) were recognized.
+A key difference was the Deep South's plantation-style cash crop agriculture (mainly cotton, rice and sugar), using the forced labor of enslaved African Americans on large farms while plantation owners tended to live in towns and cities.
+This system of plantation farming was originally developed in the Caribbean West Indies and introduced to the United States in South Carolina and Louisiana, from where it spread throughout the Deep South, although there were local exceptions wherever conditions did not support the system.
+The sharp division between town and country, the intensive use of a few cash crops, and the high proportion of slaves, all differed from the Upland South.

+The Tidewater region, encompassing the Chesapeake Bay and Eastern North Carolina, stands out as different from both the Deep South and Upland South.
+Its history of slavery originated in Virginia and predated the Caribbean plantation model, relying on tobacco as a cash crop from the start.
+Tidewater had few urban centers, instead establishing multiple markets along tributaries.
+Cotton and rice operations were large and factory-like, while tobacco profits hinged on skilled, careful, and efficient labor units.

+Despite being the southernmost part of the continental United States, South Florida is not considered part of the Deep South.
+It has a tropical climate and high levels of migration from the Caribbean and Latin America, particularly in the densely populated Miami metropolitan area.